eXept Software AG Logo

 May be useful for communication interfaces, to create ST-numbers

-from a signed 32bit int value given as individual bytes,
+from a 32bit int value given as individual bytes,

 or to emulate C/Java semantics.